Shihan150/iloscar/README.md

 ### 2. Inverse model example
 The general workflow for the inverse model is as follows:
 1. Tune the parameters and obtain the initial steady state y0 using the forward model page.
-2. Go to the inverse model page and specify the file names that contain the target records.
+2. Go to the inverse model page and specify the file names that contain the proxy records.
 3. Adjust the parameters based on the tuning results obtained from the forward model.
 4. Run the inverse model.